 You are then asked complete the online COVID-19 school and child care screening tool for further instructions on isolation, seeking medical advice, return to school or child care, and when to call public health.

 This document “What to do: if a student is ill during school hours” provides a step-by-step road map for principals, teachers and the broader school community on the steps schools should take if a student is ill during school hours.

 If only one of my children has symptoms, do they all have to stay home from school?

 It is very important to complete the COVID-19 school and child care screening daily for each child attending school.
 It is also recommended that you check school policies which may provide you with additional direction about when to keep your children home.

 If my child has symptoms and needs to be tested, who else in my household needs to be tested?

 If your child is the only member of your household who has symptoms, they are the only one who needs to be tested at that time.
 All other household members, even if asymptomatic, are required to stay home from school and work until the child receives a negative COVID-19 test result or an alternative diagnosis by a health care professional.
 They must self-isolate at home away from the other members of the household.
 Note that if the sick child is young and cannot isolate apart from other household members, a parent or caregiver must also isolate with the child away from other household members.
-If anyone in the household develops COVID-19 symptoms, they should self-isolate immediately and get tested.

 If your child’s test result is positive, public health will contact you and give you further direction about isolation and testing for the other members of the household.